Elderjs/template/src/routes/blog/is-elderjs-right-for-you.md

 **No Live Reload / HMR support (Yet)**

-We realize developer experience is crucial and see potential in using <a href="https://www.snowpack.dev/">Snowpack</a> to avoid bundling altogether during development, but we don't want to migrate to JavaScript's native ES Module (ESM) syntax on production just yet.
+We realize developer experience is crucial and see potential in using `esbuild` to speed up our local development environment.
+While we'd love to use `snowpack` or `vite` due to our complex client and SSR bundling needs we need something with a bit more control.